Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase06.md

 -   [ ] publish pipeline:
     -   [ ] Add package configurations to your `.csproj`
     -   [ ] Create and configure `publishPipeline.yml`
-    -   [ ] Release a version on github and check if the NuGet package is pushed to [nuget.org](nuget.org)
+    -   [ ] Release a version on GitHub and check if the NuGet package is pushed to [nuget.org](https://www.nuget.org/)
 -   [ ] Create a search console app
     -   [ ] Create console app
     -   [ ] Add reference to your search library package